-This website provides accessibility and training resources to ensure that public libraries include accessibility in all aspects of their workflow, including procurement and acquisitions, cataloguing, staff training and awareness, information technology, outreach and home services, and public services for patrons.
+This website provides curated accessibility and training resources to ensure that public libraries include accessibility in all aspects of their workflow, including procurement and acquisitions, cataloguing, staff training and awareness, information technology, outreach and home services, and public services for patrons.

 Curated Accessibility Resources